| | THE SOROKIN MULTIDIMENSIONAL INVENTORY OF LOVE EXPERIENCE (SMILE)

 subscales named, according to Sorokin’s terminology, religious love, ethical love, ontological love, biological love, psychological love, and social love.

+psychometric analyses.)
 Throughout his writing in the 1950s, Sorokin traced the manifestation of these expressions of love throughout history, across cultures and societies, in literature

+and the creative arts, and in the lives and work of religious teachers, saints, avatars, mystics, social reformers, and common citizens.
 Orthogonal to these seven domains of love, Sorokin also described what he termed the five “dimensions” (more like characteristics) of love: intensity,

 extensity, duration, purity, and adequacy.
 By his descriptions, these are akin to something like vectors—bidirectional continua along which love expressed in